saucelabs/replay-chrome-extension/README.md

 You can run replay test on Sauce Labs using this chrome extension.
 Currently it's only available in Chrome Canary.

+**This plugin is still in the experimental stage 🧪.
+No official support currently.
+Please use it with caution.**

 ## Development
 ### Chrome Extension Setup